 The Town encourages staff to attend training on current green infrastructure techniques and requirements.
-The Town also employs a licensed Professional Engineer (PE) who serves as the Town's Chief Sustainability Officer and advisor on green initiatives.
+The Town also employs a Chief Sustainability Officer who acts as an advisor on green initiatives.

 - A) Number of SWPPPs reviewed; - B) Number and type of enforcement actions; - C) Number and type of post-construction stormwater management practices inventoried; - D) Number and type of post-construction stormwater management practices inspected; - E) Number and type of post-construction stormwater management practices maintained;